All You Have Is Received: The Death of Human Boasting

 When everything is received from God, boasting in ourselves or our leaders collapses.

-7 For who makes you different?
-And what do you have that you didn’t receive?
-But if you did receive it, why do you boast as if you had not received it?
+7 For who makes you so superior?
+What do you have that you did not receive?
+And if you did receive it, why do you boast as though you did not?

 When everything is received from God, boasting in ourselves or our leaders collapses.